-If the student fails the comprehensive exam, a second exam will be administered within one semester of the previous exam.
-If the student fails the comprehensive exam $\underline{\text{twice}}$, he or she will be dismissed from the program.
+If the student fails the comprehensive exam, a second exam will be administered within one semester of the first exam.
+If the student fails the comprehensive exam twice, he or she will be dismissed from the program.

 For a more in-depth description of the comprehensive paper, obtain the Behavioral Neuroscience Program Description Sheet from the Program Secretary.